 something that is written in the Human Resources Policy

-A “Responsible Office” is designated in the header of each
+A “Responsible Office” is designated in the header of each policy.

-policy.
-The office identified is responsible for
+The office identified is responsible for administering that policy,

 Who do I contact to suggest a new policy

 or policy revision or if I find an error?

 You are encouraged to discuss suggestions with your supervisor

 first.
 He or she may have valuable thoughts and input.
 You can also

 contact the office responsible for such a policy.
 If you notice an